-Contaminated sediments may also pose an unacceptable risk to aquatic organisms, wildlife and humans.
-Contaminants that build up in the food chain are of particular concern, especially mercury, polychlorinated biphenyls (PCBs), dioxins and organochlorine pesticides.
 Polycyclic aromatic hydrocarbons (PAHs) are widely found in urban areas.
 They are of particular concern in stormwater pond sediments and many Superfund sites.
 Endocrine disrupting compounds and other emerging contaminants, like flame retardants, are also being detected in Minnesota sediments.
-See the sidebar links for sediment studies conducted in Minnesota.

-The Minnesota Pollution Control Agency is responsible for the assessment, management and cleanup of contaminated sediment sites in Minnesota.
+The MPCA is responsible for the assessment, management, and cleanup of contaminated sediment sites in Minnesota.
 The goals are to restore water to unimpaired use and to achieve applicable water quality standards.